- Listing of Securities

 - Rules and Regulations Directory

 When the TWSE was first established, trading in the centralized market place was carried out on an open trading floor.
 However, to meet the changing needs of the market environment, the trading system has progressed through several phases.
-In August 1985, the open trading floor was gradually replaced with a computer-aided trading system (CATS), which was eventually upgraded from May to November 1993 to a fully automated securities trading (FAST) system, which has heightened the trading capacity and efficiency of the stock market.
+In August 1985, the open trading floor was gradually replaced by a computer-aided trading system (CATS), which was eventually upgraded to a fully automated securities trading (FAST) system in November 1993.
+In March 2020, continuous trading mechanism was implemented to further upgrade the trading system.
+The automated trading system has boosted the trading capacity and efficiency of the stock market.

 The trading hours of the centralized market trading session are as follows: